MSG Sportsnet: FSN New York

-MSG+
+MSG+/MSGSN

 On February 26, 2008, Cablevision announced that it would rebrand FSN New York as MSG Plus (branded in logos as "MSG+"), restructuring it as a spin-off of MSG Network.
 The last event to air under the FSN New York banner was a college basketball game between the Mount St. Mary's Mountaineers and the Robert Morris Colonials from Moon Township, Pennsylvania on March 9.

 The network was rebranded as MSG+ at 7:00 p.m. on March 10, beginning with its broadcast of an exhibition tennis match at Madison Square Garden between Roger Federer and Pete Sampras (which was also distributed nationally on the Tennis Channel).

 In February 2010, Cablevision spun off MSG Network and MSG+ into The Madison Square Garden Company.
-In September 2013, YES began carrying many national programs from Fox Sports Networks that were previously broadcast on MSG+; however, the network continued to maintain a reduced schedule of FSN-distributed programming until all the programs from FSN came to an end.
+After News Corporation acquired a stake in the channel, rights to FSN national programming moved to YES Network.

-MSGSN
+On September 26, 2022, MSG Plus rebranded as MSG Sportsnet (MSGSN), as the "Plus" suffix has largely become synonymous with streaming services.
+MSG would announce a streaming service under the MSG Plus branding in March 2023.

-It was announced that MSG Plus would be rebranded as MSG SportsNet effective September 26, 2022, the first day of the NHL's pre-season.
-The change was part of a transition to first prevent customer confusion involving the "Plus" suffix trademark, which has increasingly become synonymous with streaming services such as Paramount+ and ESPN+, rather than wireline cable channels.
-In March 2023, MSG Networks announced the launch of an MSG+ streaming service offering MSG and MSG Sportsnet together as an offering without a pay-TV provider.
+On August 28, 2024, MSG Networks, along with the YES Network announced a combined streaming app for their teams called the Gotham Sports App.
+Their television rights are not affected.